AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_tgw_vpc_attachment.html.markdown

 * `security_domain_name` - (Required & ForceNew) The name of the security domain, to which the VPC will be attached.
 If changed, the VPC will be detached from the old domain, and attached to the new domain.
 * `vpc_account_name` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller, which is associated with the VPC.
 * `vpc_id` - (Required) This parameter represents the ID of the VPC which is going to be attached to the security domain (name: `security_domain_name`).

+-> **NOTE:** If used to attach/detach FireNet Gateway to/from TGW Firewall Domain, "vpc_id" is the ID of the Security VPC, and "security_domain_name" is the domain name of the Aviatrix Firewall Domain in TGW.

 ## Import